franciscop/drive-db/README.md

 The different configurations that can be loaded for drive:

     // The remote spreadsheet to load.
-Defaults to none drive.url = "";
+No default drive.url = "";

     // Where to cache the data.
 Defaults to "db.json"